AmanSurushe/Super-Memo-Doc/PRD.md

 - **Thank You System**: Users can thank contributors for helpful cards

 **Contributor Dashboard**:
-- Total cards shared across all labels
+- Total cards shared across all decks
 - Average community rating for your content
 - Number of users who imported your cards
 - Feedback and thank you messages from community